 What You’ll Learn

-You will get practical tips and strategies on key areas including:
+You will get practical tips and strategies on some of the key areas, including:

 The initial handling of concerns and complaints